abridged/collabland-dev/help-docs/command-center/create-a-tgr/evm/mainnet-erc1155.md

 Before using this script, ensure you have the following prerequisites:

-1. Node.js installed on your system. (https://nodejs.org/en/download/)
+1. [Node.js](https://nodejs.org/en/download/) installed on your system.
 2. An OpenSea collection name.
-(Tip: Copy colection name directly from OpenSea URL)

 :::tip